skylantix/Website/src/content/features/managed-infrastructure.md

 ### Geographic Distribution

-Skylantix starts in Irvine, CA and expands to Long Beach (at 100 members) and Santa Clarita (as demand requires).
+Skylantix starts in Orange County, CA and expands to geographically distinct nodes within California as we scale.
 Each location hosts approximately 1,250 users for optimal load balancing and geographic redundancy.

 This approach:
 - Balances load across infrastructure